-The analysis in this paper shows that no other scheme can provide the step-change in capacity of HS2, whilst delivering the journey time improvements for passengers.
+No other scheme can provide the step-change in capacity of HS2, whilst delivering the journey time improvements for passengers.

 However, the analysis in the paper shows that much of the capacity constraints on the network, from a passenger crowding point of view, only occur during the peak periods of the day and on confined parts of the network.
 During most other periods of the day, trains are travelling at less than half of their capacity.